enkomio/sacara/ISA.md

 <img src="https://raw.githubusercontent.com/enkomio/media/master/sacara/sacara_architecture.png"/>

 All values stored inside the stack and local variables are considered as *DOUBLE WORD* in size.
-However, some instruction (as *read* or *write*) will convert the DOUBLE WORD value to a BYTE value.

 The main entry point is a function named **main**.